 The origins of British military engineering can be traced back to the Anglo-Saxons and King Offa of Mercia.
-Later, in 1066 William the Conqueror’s Chief Engineer, Humphrey de Tilleul, erected a pre-fabricated fort at Hastings after the battle with King Harold.
+Later, in 1066, William the Conqueror’s King’s Engineer, Humphrey de Tilleul, erected a pre-fabricated fort at Hastings after the battle with King Harold.
 He was succeeded as King’s Engineer by a monk named Gundulph, who became Bishop of Rochester and famously oversaw the construction of the White Tower in the Tower of London.
-In 1415, Nicholas Merbury who had been King Henry V’s Chief Engineer at the Battle of Agincourt, was made the first Master of the King’s Works and Ordnance under whom was established an Office of Ordnance, which in 1518 was renamed the Board of Ordnance.
-In 1715 the role of the Board of Ordnance was reassessed and the then Chief Engineer, the Right Honourable Brigadier Michael Richards, proposed the formation of a regiment of artillery on a separate establishment, making artillery independent of the Chief Engineer’s control.
-This was enacted by Royal Warrant on 26th May 1716 and the Royal Regiment of Artillery was born.
+In 1415, Nicholas Merbury, who had been King Henry V’s King’s Engineer at the Battle of Agincourt, was made the first Master of the King’s Works and Ordnance under whom was established an Office of Ordnance, which in 1518 was renamed the Board of Ordnance.
+In 1715 the organisation of the Board of Ordnance was reassessed and the then Chief Engineer, the Right Honourable Brigadier Michael Richards, proposed the formation of a regiment of artillery on a separate establishment to that of the engineers.
+This was subsequently enacted by Royal Warrant on 26th May 1716 and the Royal Regiment of Artillery was born.
 It is from this point that the Royal Artillery and the then Corps of Engineers pursued their separate paths.

 The growth of overseas garrisons and expeditions, and the need for engineer officers to support them, saw the Corps of Engineers increase and in 1757 they were given military officer rank.
 Thirty years later a Royal Warrant dated 25th April 1787 granted ‘Royal’ status, leading to the current Corps of Royal Engineers title.